Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/059_Spiral_Matrix_II.md

 # Solution

 Note that start_row <= end_row && start_col <= end_col is the requirement to enter the while loop, which is in fact the INVARIANT we need.
+And every "strip" (increase start_row or start_col / decrease end_row or end_col) also has its own requirement too.
 Therefore, whenever we need to update start_row, start_col, end_row, end_col, we need to check whether we violate the invariant or not.

 ```cpp
 class Solution {